gettalong/hexapdf/man/man1/hexapdf.1.md

 * **10-1/3**: The pages 10, 7, 4 and 1.
 * **1l,2r,3-5d,6n**: The pages 1 (rotate to the left), 2 (rotated to the right), 3 to 5 (all rotated
   180 degrees) and 6 (any possibly set rotation removed).

+## Examples

+`hexapdf modify --file input.pdf --object-stream generate output.pdf`
+`hexapdf m -f input.pdf --obj g output.pdf`

+Compressing: Both commands do exactly the same, compressing the `input.pdf` to get a smaller file size.
+Howver, the second command uses the feature of abbreviating commands and options to their shortest unambiguous name so that less key presses are required.

+`hexapdf modify -f input1.pdf -f input2.pdf -f input3.pdf output.pdf`
+`hexapdf modify -e -f input1.pdf -f input2.pdf -f input3.pdf output.pdf`

+Merging: In the first case use `input1.pdf` as primary input file and merge the pages from `input2.pdf` and `input3.pdf` into it.
+In the second case an empty PDF file is used for merging the pages from the three given input files into it; the resulting output file will not have an meta data or other additional data from the first input file.

+`hexapdf modify -f input.pdf -i 1-5,7-10,12-e output.pdf`

+Page removal: Remove the pages 6 and 12 from the `input.pdf`.

+`hexapdf modify -f input.pdf -i 1r,2-ed output.pdf`

+Page rotation: Rotate the first page to the right, i.e. 90 degrees clockwise, and all other pages 180 degrees.

+`hexapdf modify -f input.pdf --user-password my_pwd --permissions print output.pdf`

+Encryption: Encrypt the `output.pdf` so that a password is needed to open it, and only allow printing.

+`hexapdf modify -f input.pdf -p input_password --decrypt output.pdf`

+Encryption removal: Create the `output.pdf` as copy of `input.pdf` but with the encryption removed.
+If the `--decrypt` was not used, the output file would retain the encryption specification of the primary input file.

+`hexapdf extract input.pdf`
+`hexapdf extract input.pdf -i 1`

+Embedded files: The first command lists the embedded files in the `input.pdf`, the second one then extracts the embedded file with the index 1.

+`hexapdf info input.pdf`

+File information: Show general information about the PDF file, like PDF version, number of pages, creator, creation date and encryption related information.

+`hexapdf inspect input.pdf`
+`hexapdf inspect input.pdf -o 3`

+Inspect a PDF: These commands can be used to inspect the internal object structure of a PDF file.
+The first command show the PDF catalog object, the main object of a PDF file.
+The second one show the object with the object number 3.

 ## EXIT STATUS